Grief Recovery Specialist, Writer + Blogger

 The first step is awareness.
 Notice how you feel being around different individuals.
 Take note before, during, and after every interaction.
 Do you notice a difference in the negative direction afterward?
 Journal on it, or simply reflect.
 This can relate to subtle things, like your emotional state, or literal things, such as: they always ask me to do something I don’t want to do.

 In fact, I recommend this exercise for many aspects of life.
-It may seem cumbersome at first to track, but it’s worthwhile.
+It may seem cumbersome at first to track, but it’s worthwhile and a great way to take stock.
 Who and what drains you?
 Who and what nourishes or elevates you?
 Look at daily habits, foods, drinks, people, tasks, jobs, etc.

 2. Set boundaries by taking space